 Company Group

-Number of consecutive years 7 7
+Number of consecutive years 8 8

 Company Group

-Number of years audited by current audit firm /Number of years the company accounts have been audited (%) 100% 100%
+Number of years audited by current audit firm / Number of 100% 100%

 B.1.40 List the stock holdings of the members of the company's Board of Directors in other companies with the same, similar or complementary types of activity to that which constitutes the corporate purpose of the company and/or its group, and which have been reported to the company.
-Likewise, list the posts or duties they hold in such companies: Tomás Muniesa Arantegui is Chairman of the Board of Directors of MEFF AIAF SENAF Holding de Mercados Financieros, S.A.U., a company which belongs to the BME Group but does not hold a stake in the latter.
+Likewise, list the posts or duties they hold in such companies:

+Tomás Muniesa Arantegui is Chairman of the Board of Directors of MEFF AIAF SENAF Holding de Mercados Financieros, S.A.U., a company which belongs to the BME Group but does not hold a stake in the latter.